 Michael Georgiopoulos, Ph.D., is a professor in the Department of Electrical Engineering and Computer Science at UCF, and currently serves as the dean.
 His research interests span various paradigms and applications of machine learning, like artificial neural networks, decision trees, kernel-based methods, evolutionary computation and data mining.
 He emphasizes algorithms that perform intelligently, effectively and efficiently when completing challenging tasks.
 His work supports Goal 9.

 Kerstin Hamann, Ph.D.

-Kerstin Hamann is Pegasus Professor and Chair of the Political Science department.
+Kerstin Hamann is Pegasus Professor and Chair of the School of Politics, Security and International Affairs.
 Her research focuses on the role of organized labor in democratic politics and, with a focus on Western Europe, and on Spanish politics.
 Her second area of research is within the Scholarship of Teaching and Learning, where she focuses on teaching and learning in the online environment.
 Her work supports sustainable development goals 4, 8 and 10.

 Lin Huff-Corzine, Ph.D.

 Lin Huff-Corzine, Ph.D., is a professor in the Department of Sociology at UCF.
 Her research focuses on violent crime with articles published on topics such as mass murder, the effects of drug transportation routes on homicide and robbery, firearm lethality, risk factors associated with assaults on police officers, the spatial distribution of sexual assaults and the impact of medical resources on lethal violence rates in cities.
 Huff-Corzine currently serves as the vice president of the Homicide Research Working Group.
 More recently, she was one of two UCF faculty to serve on the Orange County Sheriff’s 2016 taskforce on violent crime.
 Her work supports Goal 16.

 Peter Jacques, Ph.D.